stevenpeniche/eth-task-manager/README.md

    1. Verify installation with `truffle --version` - _should be `v5` or higher._
 8. Install project dependencies with `npm install`.
 9. Initialize a truffle project with `truffle init`.
 10. There should be a file named `truffle-config.js`.
-Replace it's contents with this block of code:
+Replace it's contents with this code block:
     ```js
     module.exports = {
       networks: {